blakkan/exercise_2/Readme.txt

 This assumes they python psycopg2 module has already been installed with pip.
 The authorization keys for twitter are already established, and saved in the appropriate file in the project, so nothing need be set up with respect to twitter.
-If you don't have it, do this:
+If you don't have it, do this: (as root)

 $pip install psycopg2

+You also need tweepy.
+If you don't have it, do this: (as root)

+$pip install tweepy

 Step 1: